 Transmission function is monitored for abnormal conditions.
 If a condition is detected that could result in transmission damage, the transmission limp home mode will be engaged.
-In this mode, the transmission will 5 remain in the current gear until the vehicle is brought to
+In this mode, the transmission will remain in the current gear (3.7L engine) or in direct gear (4.7L and 5.7L engines) until the vehicle is brought to a stop.